lsst-sqre/sqr-039/index.rst

 Cache lifetime and thus delay before an authorization update takes effect is a trade-off that will be set dynamically based on experience, but something on the order of ten minutes seems likely.

 This approach will result in more traffic to the authentication and authorization services.
-Given the expected volume of HTTP requests to the Rubin Science Platform, the required level of scaling should be easy to meet with a combination of caching and horizontal scaling of those services.
+Given the expected volume of HTTP requests to the Science Platform, the required level of scaling should be easy to meet with a combination of caching and horizontal scaling of those services.

 Group membership and GIDs for file system access from the notebook aspect will likely need to be set on launch of the notebook container to work correctly with NFS, so as a special exception to the ability to dynamically update groups, notebook aspect containers will probably need to be relaunched to pick up group changes for file system access.